cscosu/ctf-writeups/2021/google_ctf/cpp/README.md

 > Solved with a0su

-First let's indent the blocks properly so to make things more readable.
-I wrote a recursive descent parser in `parse.py` (output shown in `indented.txt`).
+First let's indent the blocks properly to make things more readable.
+I wrote a recursive descent parser in `parse.py` that will format it nicely (output shown in `indented.txt`).

 Here's a high-level overview of the program: